-So you have already checked your whole building for pipes that could be a source of lead.
-Any that could cause concern have been replaced.
-However, you are still worried about lead getting into your residence from the community’s water pipeline.
-This is a concern that some do not stop to think about - but you really should, as your pipes could still cause issues if not researched properly, and water line replacement could be necessary.
+So, you have already checked your whole home for pipes that could be a source of lead.
+Any pipes that could cause concern have been replaced.
+However, you are still worried about lead getting into your drinking water from the community’s water pipeline.
+This is a concern that some do not stop thinking about – but you really should, too, as your pipes could still cause issues if not researched properly, and water line replacement could be necessary.

-One of the best places to start your research process is through your local government.
+One of the best places to start your research process is your local government or water companies.
 They will know if the main water lines in your area have been upgraded from previous lead systems.
-The tubes should be made out of either Ductile (Cast) iron or PVC.
+The tubes should be made out of either ductile (cast) iron or PVC.
 If not, the possibility of them shedding lead into your system is much higher.

-If your local government has changed out their pipe system recently, you will still need to check and see if they have also changed out the goosenecks that are connecting the water line from the main water line and if the goosenecks have been changed to the service line going into your home.
-If this has not been done there is a chance that contamination from lead may flow into your residence.
+If your local government has changed out the pipe system recently, you will still need to check and see if they have also changed out the goosenecks that are connecting the water service lines, including the one that goes into your home, to the municipal water mains.
+If this has not been done, the water that enters your home may contain lead.

 You are responsible for your private service line from your home out to your property line.
 Beyond your property line is the community’s public service line.
 If their portion of the service line has not been changed, you could have a problem with lead.
 The pipes and goosenecks need to be newer than the 1960s for them to be considered safe.
-If they are pipes that were installed before the 1960s, you still have the possibility of lead entering your system.
+If the pipes were installed before the 1960s, you still have the possibility of lead entering your plumbing system.

 Checking the System Yourself